Meet the startups that just pitched at EF’s 8th Demo Day in London

 Tesla files patent for mobile battery swapping rig

-Entrepreneur First (EF), the company builder and “talent first” investor, has just held Demo Day for its eighth London cohort, seeing 14 newly-formed startups pitch their wares onstage to investors, press and other actors in the European tech scene.
+Entrepreneur First (EF), the company builder and “talent first” investor, has just held Demo Day for its eighth London cohort, seeing 14 newly formed startups pitch their wares onstage to investors, press and other actors in the European tech scene.
 What’s particularly interesting about EF is that it backs individuals “pre-team, pre-idea” — meaning that, as far as I understand, none of these companies existed just six months ago.

 Taking the stage at King’s Place in London’s King Cross area, EF founders Matt Clifford and Alice Bentinck sounded in particularly buoyant mood as they introduced the pitching startups, hot on the heels of the company builder raising $12.4 million in new funding led by Silicon Valley’s Greylock Partners.